-A food and mood diary, needs to have enough space to write down what you’ve eaten, where you ate, at what times of the day, and then record how you feel afterwards.
-There is real merit in capturing how you felt maybe an hour after you've eaten.
-By this time, your digestive system will be working and you'll know whether you had enough to eat or if you might have over-indulged.
+A food and mood diary, needs to have enough space to write down what you’ve eaten, where you ate it, at what times of the day, and to record how you feel afterwards.
+There is real merit in also capturing how you felt maybe an hour after you've eaten.
+By this time, your digestive system will be working and you'll know whether you had enough to eat, or if you might have over-indulged.
 You'll also have a good idea whether the food actually agreed with you (any acid reflux, gastric gurgling, bloating etc).

 What's the Benefit?

 Research shows that keeping a journal can be a very effective tool to help change behaviour.
-In one weight loss study of nearly 1,700 participants, those who kept daily food records lost twice as much weight as those who kept no records.
+In one weight loss study of nearly 1,700 participants, those who kept daily food records lost twice as much weight as those who didn't keep any records.

-If you use your journal regularly, you will quickly start to identify patterns in how the foods that you eat are impacting on your physical well-being as outlined earlier (bloating, constipation, satiety levels etc) and also your mental health including:
+If you use your journal regularly, you will quickly start to identify patterns in how the foods that you eat are impact on your physical well-being as outlined earlier (bloating, constipation, satiety levels etc) and your mental health including:

-For those keen to improve their mental health and how they physically feel after eating, the review of a food and mood journal will provide the information to decide on which foods should be included on a regular basis, which should be eaten only in moderation and those that should potentially be avoided completely.
-Its an extremely useful tool for anyone that suspects they may have a food intolerance and can provide a GP or dietitian with sufficient information to enable a diagnosis.
+For those keen to improve their mental health, and how they physically feel after eating, the review of a food and mood journal will provide the information to decide on which foods should be included on a regular basis, which should be eaten only in moderation, and those that should potentially be avoided completely.
+It's an extremely useful tool for anyone that suspects they may have a food intolerance and can provide a GP or dietitian with sufficient information to give a diagnosis.